A Bicycle Helmet

 Warning: No Helmets on Playgrounds!

 equipment occurred.
 There have been other near misses.
 Be sure to teach your children to remove their helmets before

 The Bicycle Helmet Safety Institute

 BHSI is located at 4611 Seventh Street South, Arlington, VA 22204-1419, tel.
 703-486-0100.
-Our Web server where you found
+Our website where you found

 This pamphlet was produced with donations from those who read it earlier.
-We welcome your tax-deductible donation to make it available to the next rider or parent who will need it.
-Checks can be made payable to WABA/BHSI.
-Thanks!
+We welcome your tax-deductible donation to make

-Copyright 2012 by the Bicycle Helmet Safety Institute
+Copyright 2024 by the Bicycle Helmet Safety Institute

 Reproduction of this pamphlet for non-profit use is encouraged.